adobe/PDFServices.NET.SDK.Samples/README.md

 cd CombinePDFWithPageRanges/
 dotnet run CombinePDFWithPageRanges.csproj
 ```
-### OCR PDF file
+### OCR PDF File

-These samples illustrates how to apply OCR(Optical Character Recognition) to a PDF file and convert it to a searchable copy of your PDF.
+These samples illustrate how to apply OCR(Optical Character Recognition) to a PDF file and convert it to a searchable copy of your PDF.
 The supported input format is application/pdf.

-#### Convert PDF File to a searchable PDF file.
+#### Convert a PDF File into a Searchable PDF File

 The sample project OcrPDF converts a PDF file into a searchable PDF file.